Academic Policies and Procedures

 The amount of credit awarded to a student who attended college before taking the examination will depend upon which college courses the student completed.
 Credit will not be awarded if the student received prior credit for the same course or its equivalent.
 Grades will not be assigned and hours will not be used in the computation of grade point averages.

-Lamar State College-Orange recognizes the IB Diploma Program.
+Lamar State College - Orange recognizes the IB Diploma Program.
 Students who receive an IB diploma and receive scores of "4" or above on Higher Level (HL) or Standard Level (SL) examinations will be awarded a minimum of 24 semester credit hours (see table).
 Students who have not received an IB diploma may be granted credit on an individual course-by-course basis as determined by participating academic departments.
-A copy of the official IB transcript must be submitted to the Office of Admissions to receive transfer credit.
-All applicable Texas statutes and Lamar State College-Orange policies must be compiled with and are in effect for course transferability.
+A copy of the official IB transcript must be submitted to the Office of Admission and Records to receive transfer credit.
+All applicable Texas statutes and Lamar State College - Orange policies must be compiled with and are in effect for course transferability.

 |Exam||Score = 4+